 Historical game was funded by fans on Kickstarter

 Warhorse Studio released the successful game Kingdom Come: Deliverance in 2018, which has sold 3 million copies so far.
-However, at first the company failed to get a publisher, so they asked the support of their fans through the Kickstarter platform.
-The video describes what the application for funding preceded, what attractive rewards the developers announced and how they prepared for the presentation for Kickstarter.
+However, at first the company failed to get a publisher, so they requested the support of their fans through the Kickstarter platform.
+The video describes how the application for funding proceeded, what attractive rewards the developers announced and how they prepared their presentation for Kickstarter.

 Before embarking on the journey, it is advisable to become acquainted with the services and platforms available.
 It is also wise to contact several such lending platforms and compare their services and costs.
-It is of course possible to enquire directly at the platforms as to their manner of operation or to request advice.
+It is of course possible to ask the platforms directly at about their manner of operation or to request advice.

 - The prospective borrower then begins discussing the admission of their project to the chosen platform and prepares the necessary documentation.
-This includes, in particular, financial statements, a proposed repayment schedule and a marketing brief promoting the company and/or project.
+This includes financial statements, a proposed repayment schedule and a marketing brief promoting the company and/or project.

 Tips and contactsHow to use the website to obtain financingLegal advisersFinancial advisers

-Legislation and regulation pertaining to innovative lending platforms
+Legislation and regulations relevant to innovative lending platforms platforms

 - One of the fundamental legal regulations governing innovative lending platforms is Regulation (EU) 2020/1503 of the European Parliament and Council of 7 October 2020 on European crowdfunding service providers for business and amending Regulation (EU) 2017/1129 and Directive (EU) 2019/1937 (crowdfunding regulation), effective from 10 November 2021.